Large Deviations for Markovian Graphon Processes and Associated Dynamical Systems on Networks: Main Results

+We then prove an exponential tightness result (see Definition~\ref{def:exp-tight}) for the sample path of the time-averaged process and combine it with Proposition~\ref{prop:LDP-avg-path-finite} to complete the proof of Theorem~\ref{thm:LDP-avg-path}.
+Details can be found in Section~\ref{sec:pf-LDP-path-cut}.

-\begin{rem}{ } The proof of Theorem~\ref{thm:cutLDP} builds on the LDP with respect to the weak topology given in Theorem~\ref{thm:weakLDP2} and is inspired by the techniques of~\cite{Chatterjee2011} (see also \cite{Dhara2022}) to lift the LDP from the weak topology to the cut-norm topology.
-One may wonder if one may directly establish Theorem~\ref{thm:cutLDP} using the weak convergence methods, for example those used in~\cite{Dupuis2022} or by suitably modifying the proof of Theorem~\ref{thm:weakLDP}.
+\begin{rem}{ } The proof of Proposition~\ref{prop:LDP-avg-path-finite} builds on the LDP with respect to the weak topology in Corollary~\ref{cor:weakLDP-path} and is inspired by the techniques of~\cite{Chatterjee2011} (see also \cite{Dhara2022}) to lift the LDP from the weak topology to the cut-metric topology.
+One may wonder if it is possible to directly establish Proposition~\ref{prop:LDP-avg-path-finite} using the weak convergence methods, for example those used in~\cite{Dupuis2022} or by suitably modifying the proof of Theorem~\ref{thm:weakLDP}.
 One of the main hurdles in the first approach is that since \cite{Dupuis2022} considers a static setting, their basic object of interest is a sequence of (time independent) random graphons giving representations of the underlying inhomogeneous random graphs, in particular the graphons take values in $\left\{0,1\right\}$.
-As a consequence, the control variables take a relatively simple form and the conditional distribution of each control variable in the proof of \cite{Dupuis2022}*{Theorem 4.1} can be characterized by a real-valued parameter.
+As a consequence, the control variables take a relatively simple form and the conditional distribution of each control variable in the proof of \cite[Theorem 4.1]{Dupuis2022} can be characterized by a real-valued parameter.
 This allows for a proof of the large deviation principle essentially along the lines of the proof of the LLN for their model, using standard concentration bounds.
-In contrast, in our setting the time-averaged graphon $M^n$ takes values in the whole interval $[0,1]$ and due to the underlying random time evolution of the graphon one needs to consider time-dependent controls; as a result the study of the asymptotic behavior of the controlled averaged graphons in the cut-norm becomes much less tractable.
+In contrast, in our setting the time-averaged graphons take values in the whole interval $[0,1]$ and due to the underlying random time evolution of the graphon one needs to consider time-dependent controls; as a result the study of the asymptotic behavior of the controlled averaged graphons in the cut-metric topology becomes much less tractable.
 Furthermore, the second approach (namely suitably modifying the proof of Theorem~\ref{thm:weakLDP}) also seems challenging, as convergence in the space $\left(\widehat{\cls_0}, \delta_{\square}\right)$ does not easily translate to useful convergence properties in the space $\left(\cls_0, d_{\square}\right)$.
-Due to these difficulties, we take the approach of first proving the LDP for the weak topology and then suitably lifting it to the cut-norm topology. \end{rem} \begin{rem} It can in fact be shown that, under the assumptions of Theorem \ref{thm:cutLDP}, the function
+Due to these difficulties, we take the approach of first proving the LDP for the weak topology and then suitably lifting it to the cut-metric topology. \end{rem}